 Dawn Dish Soap

 That’s it!
 Next, you can move on to windows and walls.
 But at least now with clean lights, you can see everything that needs to be cleaned.
-I was surprised, how much brighter my kitchen was after cleaning my light fixtures and they weren’t dirty.
+I was surprised, at how much brighter my kitchen was after cleaning my light fixtures and they weren’t dirty.
+You’ll be amazed at the difference when you spring-clean your ceilings, fans, and lights.
 On to the next part of spring cleaning!
 Don’t forget to download your Kitchen Deep Spring Cleaning Master List!